scp-079/screen/README.md

 We call this Hakyll theme `Screen`.

-This is a theme intended to use to [SCP-079](https://scp-079.org) website.
+This is a theme intended to use on [SCP-079](https://scp-079.org) website.
 The theme is converted from a Jekyll theme [darcli](https://github.com/gildasio/darcli).
 We made some changes to make it responsive and more suitable for our site.